PrestaShop/open-source/content/maintainers-guide/project-organization.md

 ### Technical Documentation Managers

-Tech documentation manageres ensure the quality and consistency of the [developer documentation](https://devdocs.prestashop-project.org/)
+Tech documentation managers ensure the quality and consistency of the [developer documentation](https://devdocs.prestashop-project.org/)

-Current user documentation managers:
+Current tech documentation managers:

 _No one yet_